YU000jp/logseq-plugin-default-template/readme.md

 1. Open a new page.
 1. If it is applied, it is successful.

+### Note

+- This applies even if open an existing page and there is only the first block and that block is empty.

 ---

 ## Showcase / Questions / Ideas / Help